LinkedIn gains a new member every 2 seconds, and each member increases the chances for you to gain a LinkedIn invite.

+How many connection request can i send on Linkedin?
 The LinkedIn invitation has a limit of 100 invitations per week.
 As for the network size, you can only have up to 30,000 1st-degree connections.
 If you run out of invitations, there is no way to gain more.
 You’ll have to wait the next week and use your messages less liberally.

 You must prioritize who you are including in your network.
 This restriction can also help you make sure you’re engaging in high-quality connections.